-Public education regarding recycling is ongoing--distribution of brochures and print materials, Opala.org website, WasteLine e-newsletter and several annual events including Tour de Trash and Discover Recycling.
-In October 2009, the ENV and Oceanic Time Warner Cable launched "Opalavision" on The Green Channel at Oceanic 332 and online at opala.org.
+Public education regarding recycling is ongoing and includes the distribution of brochures and print materials, dissemination of information via the Opala.org website, WasteLine e-newsletter and several annual events including Tour de Trash and Discover Recycling.
+In October 2009, ENV and Oceanic Time Warner Cable launched "Opalavision" on The Green Channel at Oceanic 332 and online at opala.org.
 The Green Channel features short 3-minute stories about the City's recycling initiatives and programs to keep viewers informed and entertained.
 The format is interactive, supporting 24/7 viewing of all episodes on demand.
-The ENV supports recycling education for our youth through school recycling projects, classroom activity books and recycling education shows presented by the Honolulu Theatre for Youth.
-The fifth season of performances featured a theatre presentation that ran in November and December 2014, plus a traveling show to local schools entitled

-"Sort It Out!" for February 2015.
+City ENV supports recycling education for our youth through school recycling projects, classroom activity books and recycling education shows presented by the Honolulu Theatre for Youth.
+The sixth season of performances featured a theatre presentation that ran in November and December 2015, plus a traveling show to local schools entitled "Sort It Out!" for February 2016.
 The shows include distribution of recycling activity and Opala IQ books, recycling "handy list" stickers and educational materials to students and teachers.
-A sixth season of performances is planned for November 2015 - February 2016.
+A seventh season of performances is planned for November 2016 - February 2017.
 In September 2013, in partnership with Costco, the City installed large 3D displays at all four Costco stores, delivering the message, "Sort It Out For Recycling And Energy.
-Nothing Wasted, Nothing To Landfills", and distributed brochures and handy list recycling stickers.
+Nothing Wasted, Nothing To Landfills", and distributing brochures and the handy list recycling sticker.